-- Use the backgrounds you have.
+- Use the backgrounds of different locations you have.
 A big bush, the sports field, grandma’s back yard… a blank white wall from your house.

 - Shoot in the Golden Hour – this is the hour before and immediately after sunset.
 This is when the light is the best!

-So if you’re stressing out trying to find that perfect idea that will highlight your son’s personality and show the man he’s become, you have permission to cease stressing now.
-Because we’ve given you an inspiring list of 18 senior picture ideas for guys that will certainly show off their passions and character.
+If you’re stressing out, trying to find that perfect idea that will highlight your son’s personality, and show the man he’s become, you have permission to cease stressing now.
+We’ve given you an inspiring list of 18 senior picture ideas for guys that will certainly show off their passions and character.

 Fun Senior Picture Ideas for Guys

-1. Wear their graduation outfit in their senior portraits
+1. Wear their graduation outfit in their senior portrait session

 Love this fist shot in the top corner.
-It was easy!!
-This photoshoot was a blast and they had so many different poses.
-Hint for the photographer.
-Get the dress, cap, and diploma portfolio for your school colors.
-You can take the photos with them before they actually walk.
-You’re not left waiting for the actual graduation on this one.
+It was easy!
+This photoshoot was a blast, and they had so many different poses.
+Hint for the photographer–get the dress, cap, and diploma portfolio for your school colors.
+You can take the photos with them before they walk.
+You’re not left waiting for the actual graduation on this one!

-We know how busy you are and here’s how you can score some amazing shots for your son’s senior photos: Slot in some extra minutes during one of your afternoon school runs and hold a photo session for your son in their baseball field.
+You’re busy–so score some amazing shots for your son’s senior photos the easy way by planning a few extra minutes during one of your afternoon school runs to hold a photo session for your son in the school baseball/ football field.

-Your boy already has his baseball uniform, balls, bat, and there’s no shower or any prepping needed.
-His stinky self only serves you better by giving you real, raw, authentic photos.
+Your boy already has his baseball uniform, balls, bat, and there’s no shower, or any preparation needed.
+His stinky self only serves you better by giving you real, raw, authentic photos– haha!

-Actually, the more simple the pose and the background, the more your student is able to shine through in his senior portraits.
-The Hands-on-the-hips is a simple pose that is easy to pull off and says they are ready for that next stage of their life!
+Actually, the simpler the pose and the background, the more your shy guys are able to shine through in his senior portraits.
+The Hands-on-the-hips is a simple pose that’s easy to pull off, and says they are ready for that next stage of their life!

-Here is an old fence.
-And it’s perfect for the rustic portrait shot.
-The best part of getting your son’s senior picture done is that it won’t take much effort for either of you.
-Seen that neighbor’s rustic fence?
-It’s an amazing prop!
-Getting him to pose in front of a fence is a classic, but why not combine different poses in front of the fence into a single image?
-This one looks great!
+This old fence is perfect for a rustic portrait shot.
+The best part of getting your son’s senior picture done this way is that it won’t take much effort from either of you.
+Posing your son in front of a fence is a classic–but why not combine different poses in front of the fence into a single image?
+This one looks great, and really captures personality!

-5. Find MORE Fun Walls from your local town.
+5. Find MORE Fun Walls in Your Local Town

 If these walls could talk, I wonder what secrets they’d tell –

-You can also go monochromatic like the kiddo on the left.
-He picked a distinctive wall in his town and wore a shirt to match it.
-Crossing their arms and leaning on the wall is an easy pose even for more introverted fellas.
+You can also go monochromatic–like the kiddo on the left.
+He picked a distinctive wall in his town and wore a t-shirt to match it.
+Crossing their arms, and leaning on the wall is an easy pose even for more introverted fellas.

 The cool thing about these senior portrait ideas is that almost every home has a blank wall.
 Even if it is not white, a plain background helps “focus the attention” in the shots.
-In the top shot the student loved chewing gum and got loads of demerits – he used his senior portraits as an opportunity to have the last laugh.
+In the top shot, the student loved chewing gum and got loads of demerits for it – he used his senior portraits as an opportunity to have the last laugh.

 In the other shot, a track student struck up a running pose.
-In this one they took items out of the background with photoshop.
-I bet your senior will have a blast hamming for his photos and then editing them later!!
+In this one, they took items out of the background with photoshop.
+I bet your senior will have a blast hamming it up for his photos, and then editing them later!